fastify/fastify-bearer-auth/Readme.md

    rejects, or throws, a HTTP status of `500` will be sent. `req` is the Fastify request object.
 If `auth` is a function, `keys` will be ignored.
 If `auth` is not a function, or `undefined`, `keys` will be used.
-* `allowAnonymous`: allow the reques to continue the chain if the header is not preset
+* `allowAnonymous`: allow the request to continue the chain if the header is not preset

 The default configuration object is: